ucg8j/blog/posts/2015-07-22-a-look-into-land-taxes.md

 ---
 title: A Quick Look into Stamp Duties & Land Taxes
 slug: a-look-into-land-taxes
+permalink: "/a-look-into-land-taxes/"
+excerpt: "Stamp duties are a transaction tax.
+Prior to the digital era, the transfer of legal ownership presented a convenient time for governments to levy a tax.
+Upon the transfer of ownership a stamp duty was paid and the relevant transfer of ownership document was either stamped"
 date_published: 2015-07-22T10:40:06.000Z
 date_updated: 2019-09-22T18:11:57.000Z
 tags: economics, australia, tax, politics